Fairblock/ArbitrumContracts/Readme.md

   - `uint8[] memory tx`: The encrypted bid data.
   - `string calldata condition`: The condition for bid submission.
 - **Returns**: `uint8[] memory`: The status of the bid submission.
 - **Usage**: Participants use this to submit their bids in encrypted form.
+The condition is assumed to be the concatenation of the id and the deadline of the auction in this example contract.

 #### submitKey
 - **Function**: Submits the aggregated key for decrypting the bids.
 - **Parameters**:
   - `string calldata condition`: The condition which the key is calculated based on it.
   - `uint8[] memory key`: The aggregated decryption key.
 - **Returns**: `uint8[] memory`: The decrypted winner bid.
 - **Usage**: Used to decrypt the bids and determine the auction winner.